 Should surgery be required, I will be happy to advise you in detail on the necessity of surgery, the procedure itself, the expected outcome and possible side effects.
 It is a major concern for me to address all of your questions and to explain in detail how the surgery will be performed.

 When you decide to proceed with the surgery, I will give you a detailed explanation on the surgical procedure We will discuss details (such as the diopters and the type of the ideal intraocular lens in case of a cataract), your options for hospitalization, the choice of the anesthetic procedure or local anesthesia, any possible complications and the precautions to be taken after the surgical procedure.

 After setting up an appointment for surgery, you will receive all necessary documents (informed patient consent, any necessary physical examinations, etc.).

 After surgery, an appropriate aftercare is very important.
-At the follow-up appointments we will carefully check on the success of the operation, the healing process and I will make time for your questions about what to do or what to avoid after the operation.
+At the follow-up appointments we will carefully check on the success of the surgery, the healing process and I will make time for your questions about what to do or what to avoid after the surgical procedure.

 In cases of emergency or questions you can contact me at my medical practice (even outside of office hours), requests will quickly be forwarded to me personally.
 Moreover, you are welcome to contact me via e-mail.